Fewer community groups got state funding for summer learning due to insurance requirement

 About one-quarter fewer groups received funding this year, but the grant amounts were double what they were the year prior for groups who did receive them

-Youth at an ancestral fermentation class held by nonprofit CAPACES over the summer.
-CAPACES was able to quadruple programming with more money from the state this summer.
+Youth at an ancestral fermentation class held by nonprofit CAPACES over the summer of 2022.
+CAPACES was able to quadruple programming with summer learning grants from the state that year.
 (Photo courtesy of CAPACES)

 Last year, youth in Maupin had the opportunity to join a summer program that brought them on field trips across the state.
 It was run by South Wasco Youth Programs, a nonprofit serving about 110 students in north central Oregon.

 “We’re in a rural, impoverished area, so to do that was pretty amazing,”Director Amber Anderson said,

 Anderson was able to pay for those trips last year through a $45,000 summer learning grant from the state.

 “I’m really upset, I’m not going to lie,” she said about having to cut field trips for kids.

 The reason: a new requirement from the state that grant recipients have additional insurance coverage for sexual abuse and molestation claims.